mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 The ``__add__`` method automatically does the right action.
 It first checks to see what kind of object ``val`` is.
-If it is an int, it creates a Fraction that has ``val`` as its numerator and 1 as its denominator.
-After this is done, we have two Fractions that we are able to add.
+If it is an integer, we must first make a Fraction.
+By using ``val`` as the numerator and 1 as the denominator, we hav a fraction that has the same value as ``val``.
+Now we have two Fractions that we are able to add as before.

-Notice that ``val`` can be either a fraction or an int but ``self`` must be a fraction.
+Notice that ``val`` can be either a fraction or an integer but ``self`` must be a fraction.
 That means the object to the left of the + sign (in lines 30 and 31) must be a Fraction.

 .. important::
-   A method may need to operate differently when given different data types.
+   A method may need to operate differently when given different types of objects.
 This capacity is called **polymorphism**.
 A method has "many forms".
-The proper form is chosen automatically based on the input.
+The proper form is chosen automatically based on the type of objects involved.
 This is the fourth principle of object-oriented programming.